 How much lycopene in tomato?

 Tomato is one of the best dietary sources of lycopene.
-Actually, all tomato products are rich in lycopene.
-But, sun-dried tomatoes are the richest food in lycopene, with 46 mg per 100g.
+All tomato products are rich in lycopene as it isn’t vulnerable to heat or cooking, with sun-dried tomatoes being the richest food in lycopene, with 46 mg per 100g.
+A small serving provides more lycopene than the daily value!

 Why is lycopene good for you?